 Is there a racial predisposition in ALS?

-Are there known risk factors for ALS?
+Are there known risk factors?

-No, there is no requirement for physicians to report cases of ALS.
-Without mandatory reporting, it is difficult and costly to investigate and describe the incidence, prevalence, risk factors and clinical course of ALS.
+No. There is no requirement for physicians to report cases of ALS.
+Without mandatory reporting, it is difficult and costly to investigate and describe the incidence, prevalence, risk factors, and clinical course of ALS.
 A number of epidemiologic studies have and are currently being conducted in the United States.
 Despite lack of mandatory reporting for ALS, mortality rates by state and local communities can be calculated using data from death certificates.
 “Studies have shown that 70% to 90% of patients diagnosed as having ALS had this condition recorded on their death certificate.”
 2

 What is The Association’s response to reports of suspected clusters?